 The FoxHound ROM might prove an ultimate choice for you if you like a full-featured ROM with lots of settings options for customization.
 The ROM is more than 900MB in size and it is due to its inclusiveness.
-I have been using it for 4 days now and it has impressed me with its speed, smoothness and stability.
-Since it is installed through Aroma installer, you are more in control of things.
+I have been using it for 4 days now and it has impressed me with its speed, smoothness, and stability.
+Since it is installed through the Aroma installer, you are more in control of things.
 You can decide what is good for you and installed the desired elements.
 You can choose from various custom recoveries like CWM, Siyah and Chainfire’s recovery.
 Moreover, you can choose a suitable Kernel (I prefer Siyah).
 Then there are options for stock SGS3 and themed launchers like Nova, Apex, Nexus 4, etc. and the selection interface for apps you want to install.

 The ROM features various performance tweaks and graphical changes and has a far better battery life compared to most ROMs.
-The best things that this ROM offers are found under device settings.
+The best thing this ROM offers are found under device settings.
 Just explore the extensive settings and you will realize why I am talking about the FoxHound ROM in so hyped terms.
 The ROM also has OTA update feature and it notifies you whenever a new update is available.

 5. Carbon ROM

-I came to know about the Carbon ROM a few weeks ago but did not consider it for 2 reasons then- first, I thought it was like any common AOSP based ROM and second, it was in early stage with bugs and had issues.
+I came to know about the Carbon ROM a few weeks ago but did not consider it for 2 reasons then- first, I thought it was like any common AOSP based ROM and second, it was in an early stage with bugs and had issues.
 At the backend, however, I kept testing it.
 I would like to share one thing about this ROM.
 What I supposed was a commonplace ROM like any other, turned out to be a dark horse.
 I was surprised to see the potential and options for customization offered by the Carbon ROM.

 A few days back I reviewed this ROM and I am sure that if you want an AOSP ROM for your Galaxy S3, this is an ultimate choice.
-Download the ROM and read the full review here.
+Download the ROM and read the full Carbon ROM review here.

-For good performance and stability, install the latest version from the “release” folder and to enjoy latest features, go with “nightly” version.
+For good performance and stability, install the latest version from the “release” folder and to enjoy the latest features, go with “nightly” version.

 6. Omega ROM